Feeling stuck in life? Try a little P.E.A.C.E.

 How I sit: Cross legged with a chair massager

-What I do on breaks: Easier computer tasks for no more than 25 minutes a time; Yoga Nidra; Mouse position
+What I do on breaks: Lighter computer tasks for no more than 25 minutes a time; Yoga nidra; Mouse position with hands cradling head

-Emotional state: Joy and gratitude for accomplishing tasks and having everything I need in my life
+Emotional state: Joy and gratitude for having everything I need in my life

 BETWEEN 6-10 PM:

-What I eat: Nourishing, slightly heavier meal such as garlic naan and Navratan Korma to help with sleep
+What I eat: Nourishing, slightly heavier meal such as Saag Tofu paired with whole wheat rotis

-Music I listen to on noise-cancelling headphones: Relaxing instrumental music; Sound bath music
+Music I listen to on noise-cancelling headphones: Energizing music to tidy up; Peaceful/devotional music to wind down

 ACTIONS